Not Your Typical Greek Islands

-The islet is uninhabited except for the small houses for on site archeologists.
-Everywhere you looked there were piles of stones that David kept saying had been artfully arranged by archeology students having fun.
+The islet was uninhabited except for the small houses for on site archeologists.
+Everywhere we looked there were piles of stones that David said were artfully arranged by archeology students having fun.

-We were very disappointed to not be able to see the amphitheater to add to our extensive collection of amphitheater sites.
-The museum had a great collection of artifacts on display.
+We were very disappointed to not see the amphitheater and add to our extensive collection of amphitheater sites.
+But the museum had a great collection of artifacts on display.

-I am often amazed at how well mosaics survive the test of time.
-In Ravenna in Italy, you can find amazing churches and buildings replete with well preserved mosaics.
+I was often amazed at how well mosaics survive the test of time.
+In Ravenna in Italy, we found amazing churches and buildings replete with well preserved mosaics.
 The colourful mosaics in the Delos museum drew us in for a look.

-Delos is certainly worth a day trip from Mykonos if you want a historical tour of the Greek Islands!
+Delos was certainly worth a day trip from Mykonos for a historical tour of the Greek Islands!

 Monemvasia Was A Very Pleasant Surprise

 You have probably never heard of the Greek island of Monemvasia.
-It is a very small but beautiful island east coast of the Peloponnese connected.
-Monemvasia was created when an earthquake mass slid away eons ago, requiring a short, narrow causeway to be created to allow access to the old fortress.
-The town’s name means “single entrance” in Greek.
+It was a very small but beautiful island connected to the east coast of the Peloponnese.
+Monemvasia was created when an earthquake mass slid away eons ago.
+It required a short, narrow causeway for access to the old fortress.
+The town’s name meant “single entrance” in Greek.

-As you approach you will see the island dominated by a high plateau with the large Byzantine fortress town at the base.
+As we approached we saw the island dominated by a high plateau with the large Byzantine fortress town at the base.
 This fortress site changed hands again and again, until it was liberated during the Greek War of Independence in the early 19th century.
-The variety of architectures you can find in this small area show this change in occupation.
-The island of Monemvasia is a great stop on your historical tour of the Greek islands.
+The variety of architectures we found in this small area showed this change in occupation.
+The island of Monemvasia was a great stop on our historical tour of the Greek islands.

 We headed out along the causeway for the 3km walk to reach the fortress.
-That would be the easiest part of our walking, as we entered the fortress with its cobblestone paths.
-Of course, even that would be easy compared to the goat paths that David would make me wander for just that right view.
+That was the easiest part of our walking, as we entered the fortress with its cobblestone paths.
+Of course, even that would be easy compared to the goat paths that David made me wander for just that right view.
 Just call me “Billy Goat”.